anoop-pm/Scraptwitter/README.md

 streamlit run scrappingGUI.py

-### scrappingtwitter approach is to identify how to build the 1-3 problems
+### scrappingtwitter approach is to identify how to build the Solution

 ## References